Middle School BYOD Program Info

 Yes.
 We recommend you create a restore disk if directions are provided by your computer’s manufacturer upon purchase.
-This will back up the computer so you can restore it to “factory settings” if anything goes wrong in the future.
-You must also install anti-virus software if you purchase a laptop.
+This will backup the computer so you can restore it to “factory settings” if anything should go wrong in the future.
+Additionally, you must install anti-virus software if you purchase a laptop.

 Should I get theft insurance for my child’s technology device?

 Yes, we recommend it.
-Very few laptops have been stolen at school over the past 16 years, but we do encourage parents to obtain theft insurance; theft of personal technology devices is not covered by district insurance.
+Very few laptops have been stolen at school over the years, but we do encourage parents to obtain theft insurance; theft of personal technology devices are not covered by district insurance.

 Should I get an extended service plan for my child’s technology device?

-Can my child use the same laptop that was used by an older sibling in previous years?
+Can my child use the same laptop that was used for older siblings in previous years?

 Yes, if it meets the minimum requirements.

-Do we need to enroll in the Bring Your Own Device program every year?
+Do we need to enroll in the Bring Your Own Technology program every year?